 We're committed to ensuring high-potential students have access to a DU education.
 We honor that commitment through extensive opportunities for merit- and need-based aid.

 Merit scholarships are our most commonly awarded scholarships.
-Undergraduate Admission determines eligibility for these awards based on high school GPA and test scores, and all students who apply for admission to DU are automatically considered.
-Award amounts range from $10,000 to $23,000 annually and are available for up to 12 quarters (excluding summer quarters).
-Merit scholarship amounts are fixed, meaning, if awarded, you'll receive the same amount all four years at DU.
+Undergraduate Admission determines eligibility for these awards based on the academic information submitted with the admission application, and all students who apply for admission to DU are automatically considered.
+For first-time, first-year students, award amounts range from $12,000 to $33,000 annually and are available for up to 12 quarters (excluding summer quarters).
+Merit scholarship amounts are fixed; if awarded, you'll receive the same amount for all four years at DU.

-To remain eligible for a merit scholarship, you must be enrolled as a full time student (at least 12 credits per quarter) and maintain Satisfactory Academic Progress.
+To remain eligible for a merit scholarship, you must be enrolled full-time (at least 12 credits per quarter) and maintain Satisfactory Academic Progress.

 Important note for music majors: Students applying to the Lamont School of Music will be holistically considered for a comprehensive scholarship (ranging from $1,000 to full tuition) that will take talent, academic merit, and financial need into consideration.
 Students who are awarded a music scholarship are not eligible to receive an admission merit scholarship or any institutional need-based grants.
 If you are awarded a music scholarship, you will be notified within two weeks of your admission decision.

-*If you live on campus and were awarded a merit scholarship, you're also eligible to receive the $3,000 Residence Hall Grant.
+*If you live on campus and were awarded a merit scholarship (with the exception of the Rocky Mountain scholarship), you're also eligible to receive the $3,000 Residence Hall Grant.

 Residence Hall Grant

-Students awarded a merit scholarship are also automatically awarded the Residence Hall Grant, a $3,000 grant for full-time students who live on campus.
-This grant pays directly toward tuition costs (not housing or meal plans).
+Students awarded a merit scholarship (except the Rocky Mountain scholarship) are also automatically awarded the Residence Hall Grant, a $3,000 grant for full-time students who live on campus.
+This grant pays directly toward tuition costs, not housing or meal plans.
 Transfer students and students living off campus are ineligible for this award.
 This means students who meet the two-year, live-on requirement and then live off campus in their 3rd and 4th year, for example, will not receive this funding.

 Talent scholarships are awarded based on achievements in athletics, music, theater, speech and art.
 Recipient and award amounts are determined on an individual basis by athletic and academic departments.
 For more information, contact your academic department or varsity coach directly.